Probabilistically robust stabilizing allocations in uncertain coalitional games: A data-driven approach to uncertain coalitional games

 The probability of core instability thus denotes the probability that there exist $\delta$ and $S$ with value function $u(S, \delta)$, parameterized by the uncertainty $\delta$, such that at least one of the stable allocations in the scenario core will become unstable, i.e., the agents will defect from the grand coalition to form $S$.
 By leveraging available data, we then aim at bounding with high confidence the probability of core instability, i.e., in a PAC fashion.
 To achieve this we introduce two key concepts from statistical learning theory, namely the \emph{algorithm} and the \emph{compression set} \cite{MargellosEtAl2015Compression}. \begin{definition}\textup{(Algorithm)} A mapping $A: \Delta^K \rightarrow 2^{\mathbb{R}^N}$ that takes as input a multi-sample $\delta_K \in \Delta^K$ and returns the scenario core of game $C(G_K)$ is called an \emph{algorithm}. $\square$ \end{definition}

 Note that some samples are more important than others in the decision making procedure.
 In fact, only a subset of $\delta_K$ may be sufficient to produce the same scenario core.
-As we will see later in the paper, this subset, known as a compression set, dictates the quality of the probabilistic stability guarantees that we can provide and is defined as follows. \begin{definition}\textup{(Compression set)} Fix any set of samples $\delta_K$.
-A subset of samples $I \subseteq \delta_K$ is a \emph{compression set} of $A$ if $A(I) = A(\delta_K)$. $\square$ \end{definition} A compression set of $A$ with minimal cardinality is hence called \emph{minimal} compression set.
+As we will see later in the paper, this subset, known as a compression set, dictates the quality of the probabilistic stability guarantees that we can provide and is defined as follows. \begin{definition}\textup{(Compression set)} With $\mathbb{P}^K$-probability one with respect to the choice of $\delta_K$, a subset $I \subseteq \{\delta^{(1)}, \dots, \delta^{(K)}\}$ is a \emph{compression set} of $A$ if $A(\delta_I) = A(\delta_K)$, where $\delta_I$ is a vector whose elements are the samples included in $I$. $\square$ \end{definition} A compression set of $A$ with minimal cardinality is hence called \emph{minimal} compression set.
 A procedure that enumerates such a set is called a \emph{compression function}.